poseidon/matchbox/Documentation/getting-started-rkt.md

-# Getting Started with rkt
+# Getting started with rkt

 In this tutorial, we'll run `matchbox` on your Linux machine with `rkt` and `CNI` to network boot and provision a cluster of QEMU/KVM CoreOS machines locally.
 You'll be able to create Kubernetes clustes, etcd3 clusters, and test network setups.